The Hobbit and The Lord of the Rings Trilogies

 But yeah, like I said…

 There’s way too much goofy falling down in these films.
+Way.
+Too.
+Much.

 The story of the Lord of the Rings trilogy goes like this…

-The Lord of the Rings trilogy is peak cinema.
+Simply put, the Lord of the Rings trilogy is peak cinema.

-All this while telling a story steeped in the romance of dying age.
+And all while telling a story steeped in the romance of dying age.

 Twenty years later, and that still totally works for me.

 Bilbo’s Eleventy-first Birthday.
 Riddles in the dark.
 The Watchtower at Amon Sul.
 Arwen summoning the flood of white horses at the Ford of Bruinen.
-The Council of Elrond and the forming of the Fellowship.
-The journey into the long dark of Moria.
+The Council of Elrond.
+The forming of the Fellowship.
+The long dark of Moria.
 Fool of a Took!
 Drums in the deep.
 You shall not pass!
 All shall love me and despair!
 Boromir stands, and falls.
 Gandalf returns at turn of the tide.
 The Healing of Theoden.
 Sméagol and Gollum.
 The Ent’s March on Isengard.
-The Horn of Helm Hammerhand sounding in the Deep on last time.
+The Horn of Helm Hammerhand sounding in the Deep one last time.
 Sam explaining what really matters.
 The Lighting of the Beacons.
 The White Rider.
 Pippin singing to Denethor.
 Shelob the Spider.
 The Ride of the Rohirrim.
 Eowyn slaying the Witch-King of Angmar before the walls of the white city, Minas Tirith.
 The Mouth of Sauron and the Black Gates of Mordor.
 Sam carrying Frodo up the slope of Mount Doom.
 The pity of Bilbo saving the world.
 Aragorn bowing to the Hobbits.
 The last ship to depart from the Grey Havens.

+Epic.
 Iconic.

-They’re just flat-out fantastic movies.
+And all that aside... they’re just flat-out fantastic movies.

 Plus… “What is the House of Rohan, but a thatched barn where brigands drink in the reek and their brats roll on the floor with the dogs,” is a truly epic burn.